TonaTony/T-Stock-Management-System-Java-project/T-Stock Management System [RUNNABLE JAR FILE]/README.md

-T-Stock Management System Java project.
+T-Stock Management System Java project.\
 Project author: https://github.com/TonaTony
---
+---
 This project is a simple Java project for a stock management system.
 This system includes a smooth GUI for users to perform different operations such as sign-up, login, stock item creation, stock item update, stock item deletion, user account update, item search, displaying stock data and a database to store user